stargate-bukkit/Stargate-Bukkit/README.md

 #### Fixed gates:

 - Fixed gates go to only one set destination.
 - Fixed gates can be linked to other fixed gates, or normal gates.
-A normal gate cannot open a portal to a fixed gate however.
+A normal gate cannot open a portal to a fixed gate, however.
 - To create a fixed gate, specify a destination on the second line of the stargate sign.
 - Set the 4th line of the stargate sign to "A" to enable an always-open fixed gate.